 1. Tortilla Espanola

-5. Gallo pinto
+5. Gallo Pinto

 7. Stuffed Peppers

-In Spain, "pimientos rellenos" are bell peppers filled with a variety of fillings, such as rice, chicken, and cheese.
-Mexican stuffed peppers, or "chile rellenos" are usually roasted poblano peppers stuffed with melted cheese (Chihuahua or queso Oaxaca) along with a mixture of pork or red meat, raisins, and other spices.
+In Spain, "pimientos rellenos" are bell peppers filled with chicken and Manchego cheese.
+Mexican stuffed peppers, called chile rellenos, are roasted poblano peppers stuffed with melted cheese (Chihuahua or queso Oaxaca) along with a mixture of pork or red meat, raisins, and spices.
 Stuffed peppers may also be covered in "salsa roja," or red sauce.

-8. Grilled Corn
+8. Elote Corn

-Ceviche is a seafood dish that is popular in Peru, Ecuador, Mexico, and other Pacific coastal regions of Latin America.
-Consisting of fresh raw fish, citrus juice, chopped onions, salt, and cilantro, ceviche is a refreshing, sweet-savory dish.
-Ceviche comes in slightly different forms.
-It may solely feature shrimp, though it may also take the form of a ceviche "cocktail," which is popular in Mexico.
+Ceviche recipes vary slightly by location.
+This Hispanic dish might feature shrimp, or it could take the form of a ceviche "cocktail," which is popular in Mexico.
 "Vuelve a La Vida" is a well-known Veracruzan dish, which is a ceviche cocktail of oysters, octopus, fish, clams, and any other available seafood.
-Ceviche cocktails are usually served in cocktails glasses and may come with tostadas and avocado.
+Ceviche cocktails are usually served in cocktail glasses and may come with tostadas and avocado.

 Flan is a custard with a gelatin-like consistency and may also go by the name "creme caramel" or "pudim" (Portuguese).
 Essentially a baked custard, flan is usually made of eggs, sweetened condensed milk, evaporated milk, vanilla extract, and sugar.
 You may find a Mexican flan covered in dulce de leche, a sweet caramel syrup, while a Spanish flan may have a layer of caramelized sugar on the bottom.